 Who is it for?

-Read third year student Alex Spedding's monthly blog to find out why she choose to study child nursing at City, her experiences on the course and advice for anyone considering studying child nursing at City.
+Read Alex Spedding's monthly blog to find out why she chose to study child nursing at City, her experiences on the course and advice for anyone considering studying child nursing at City.

 On successful graduation you will be eligible to apply for registration with the Nursing and Midwifery Council (NMC), which provides an internationally recognised professional qualification enabling you to practice in the UK and overseas.

 Additional qualifications may be required in some countries.

 Requirements and how to apply

 In addition, the following is required:

 Pass in a QAA recognised Access to HE Diploma in a Nursing, Midwifery, Health, Science, or Social Care subject NOT Nutrition or Paramedic Studies with full award (60 credits) of which a minimum of 45 credits must be at Level 3 including 24 credits at Distinction.
 Applicants must also hold either GCSE English Language and Mathematics at grade C (4) or above, or Functional Skills English and Maths at Level 2.
 Other equivalent English Language and Mathematics qualifications will be reviewed on an individual basis.

 Shortlisted prospective applicants will be required to attend a selection process held at City, University of London where they will be required to demonstrate their numerical and literacy skills in addition to values that match those of the NHS Constitution.
 For further information and example tests, please visit our Selection Day page.

 Applicants educated outside of an English speaking country, without GCSEs are required to hold IELTS at: